numirias/stylesheet-api-experiment/README.md

 # Stylesheet API Experiment

+**Note: Firefox now allows to include API experiments inside a webextension, so you most likely won't need to install this extension separately anymore.**

 This is a small [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) API experiment providing basic access to Mozilla's [StyleSheetService](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIStyleSheetService).
 It can be used by WebExtensions to apply CSS freely to any document, including the browser UI itself.
 The API was originally created to allow the [paxmod](https://github.com/numirias/paxmod) Firefox theme (it's cute, check it out!) to be built as a pure WebExtension.

 ## Background